Ickleton Priory: History

 The earliest record of Ickleton Priory's existence is a commission issued between 1174 and 1181 by Pope Alexander III.
 This was in response to the priory's claim that in about 1163 Thomas Becket, then Archbishop of Canterbury, had granted the nuns in income of 40 shillings from the parish church of nearby Fowlmere.

-In 1151, the manor of Ickleton was given to the Aubrey de Vere, 1st Earl of Oxford as a wedding gift by King Steven and Queen Maud for his marriage to Euphemia.
+In 1151, the manor of Ickleton was given to the Aubrey de Vere, 1st Earl of Oxford as a wedding gift by King Stephen and Queen Maud for his marriage to Euphemia.

 The priory dominated Ickleton for three and a half centuries and held the parish's principal manor, which by 1536 covered 714 acre.
 However, the priory's total estates were not extensive and the priory was neither large nor wealthy.
 By 1279 the priory had the small manor of Netherhall in Arrington, which it held of Lady Clare.
 In 1393 the priory acquired a messuage at nearby Duxford under licence.

 The priory held more land in Essex than Cambridgeshire.
 This included a manor, later called Impey Hall, at Buttsbury and Stock Harward.
 The priory's other Cambridgeshire lands were in the parishes of Ashdon, Elmington, Great Chesterford, Greshall, Littlebury and Strethall.

 Parish churches were another source of monastic income.
 However, in 1378 the priory held only two parish churches: those at Ickleton and Arrington.
 By the 1450s the priory had been granted an income from the church at Shingay, although the church itself was held by the Knights Hospitaller's Shingay Preceptory.

 By 1227 the prioress had the right to hold at Ickleton a weekly market, an annual fair and a court leet.
 From 1236 she was chartered to hold a market at Stock Harward.

 Because it was not wealthy, the priory was exempted from tax in 1256 and many subsequent occasions, including in 1402.
 About 1290 the priory was valued at £15 6s 7 1/2d.
 In 1379, when the priory was surveyed for the poll tax, it was categorised among priories with an annual income between 40 and 100 marks (between £26 13s 4d and £66 13s 4d).

 The poll tax survey of 1379 recorded the priory as having nine nuns.
 Records of the elections of prioresses state that there were 11 nuns in 1444 and nine in 1490.

 The priory was twice attacked during civil unrest.
 The first was in about 1266, after the Battle of Evesham in the Second Barons' War.
 The second was on 16 June 1381 in the Peasants' Revolt, when rebels attacked the priory and burnt the prioress's court rolls and documents.
 Because of this, records such as the elections of earlier prioresses are missing, and there is no complete record of their names or the number of nuns in the first two centuries of the priory's history.